Non-stop flights to Reykjavik (Keflavik) (KEF)

 Flights from Faroe Islands to Reykjavik (Keflavik)

 In Faroe Islands, the only airport that has a direct connection to Reykjavik (Keflavik) is Sørvágur.
 From Sørvágur, you can fly non-stop with Atlantic Airways or Icelandair.
+This is a seasonal route that starts in April and ends in October.

 Flights from Finland to Reykjavik (Keflavik)